caninereason/Minesweeperjava/readme.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - on the left is a menu, find pages and open it
+  - under Branch it will say "GitHub Pages is currently disabled.
+Select a source below to enable GitHub Pages for this repository"
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the main branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.